Family Vacation Ideas and Finds | Family Holiday Central

 Option 1: A Hotel for $80-400 a Night

-There is a good range, though, for different budgets.
+Regardless, there is a good range for Prague hotels to suit all wallets.
 For instance, check out these top hotel choices:

 Option 2: A Holiday Rental For $120-600 a Night

-Just check out some of these for your trip:
+Be sure to look some of these up for your trip:

-If you really want to keep the price low, a hostel is a great choice.
-In shared facilities, you can cook breakfast, lunch, and dinner for a low cost using groceries.
+If you truly want to minimize the expense, a hostel is an awesome option.
+Shared accommodation offers the opportunity to cook breakfast, lunch, and dinner at a low-cost using groceries.

 White Wolf House Hostel & Apartments is great for budget travel.
-It offers a shared kitchen and dorm rooms starting at just over $20.
+It provides shared kitchen access and dormitory accommodation starting at just over $20.

 Costs of Food in Prague

-If you do fancy partying, you should spend under $3 for a beer and $6 for a standard bottle of wine.
-Here’s a rough breakdown of essential food costs, though:
+Should you feel like partying, spending approximately $3 for a beer and $6 for a wine bottle would do the trick.
+Here’s a rough estimate of essential food expenses:

 Luxury: $50 per person

-If you eat out at a sit-down restaurant for every meal, budget around $50 per person.
-Add an extra 10% for an optional service charge.
-I doubt you would do this every day, but you can have it within your budget.
+Have all your meals at a sit-down restaurant, I would estimate about $50 per person.
+Additionally, add 10% for optional service fee.
+It’s hard to believe that anyone would do this every day, but if you have it within your budget, why not?

 Mid-Range: $35 per person

-If you are happy to grab grocery food for breakfast and lunch and just eat out for dinner, that cost will drop to $35.
-This is usually what we do.
-It saves a bit of money and adds in a little variety.
+If you are fine with buying grocery food to prepare for breakfast and lunch, and just eating dinner out, that cost will drop to $35.
+This is usually our approach.
+It saves a bit of money and allows for some variety.

 Budget: $15 per person